 Why You'll Love This Recipe

-- Healthier Option: Compared to regular bacon or store-bought bacon bits, TVP bacon bits are lower in fat and calories and have no cholesterol.
+- Compared to regular bacon or store-bought bacon bits, TVP bacon bits are lower in fat and calories and have no cholesterol.
 They also have no artificial ingredients!

-- Versatile Use: TVP bacon bits are incredibly versatile in cooking and add crunch to salads, baked potatoes, soups, and stews, or are used in vegan omelets, pasta, and more.
+- TVP bacon bits are incredibly versatile in cooking and add crunch to salads, baked potatoes, vegan soups and stews, or are used in vegan omelets, pasta, and more.

-- Easy Preparation: TVP bacon bits are quick and easy to prepare, just rehydration and a brief time in the air fryer is all you need.
+- TVP bacon bits are quick and easy to prepare; just rehydrate and have a brief time in the air fryer.

 What Is TVP?

 TVP is a textured vegetable protein made from textured soy protein.
-If that means nothing to you, know it's basically the soybean's distant cousin specializing in playing 'crumbled meat' in meals.
+If that means nothing to you as it does to me, know it's basically the soybean's distant cousin, specializing in playing 'crumbled meat' in meals.

 In a nutshell, it's defatted, dehydrated soy flour that has been turned into little bits that you can season, cook, and eat like meat crumbles.